kr45732/skyblock-plus/README.md

 You may need basic Discord, Gradle, Java, and Postgres knowledge to set up and maintain the bot.
 There are hardcoded constants that you will need to replace, databases you will need to create, and more.
 Note that I did not design the bot with the intention of others self-hosting it, so the process isn't very straightforward.

 ### Prerequisites
-Some of these prerequisites aren't necessary required but having all of them will make setting up bot without modification much easier.
+Some of these prerequisites aren't necessarily required but having all of them will make setting up bot without modification much easier.
 - A Discord Bot (created using the [Discord Developers Portal](https://discord.com/developers/applications)).
 You will also need to enable the server members and message content intents found in Discord Developer Portal --> Bot --> Privileged Gateway Intents
 - 2 Postgres databases (using one might be possible but may require code modifications)
 - Self-hosted [rust-query-api](https://github.com/kr45732/rust-query-api) (used in lowest bin, average bin, average auction, querying the auction house, auction flipper, etc)